Tetzlaff Accelerated Learning Academy

 The teachers and staff at Tetzlaff believe every student can learn and achieve academic excellence.
 We recognize every student as an individual with unlimited potential.
 We are dedicated to meeting the academic, emotional and social needs of all students and our goal is that all students will graduate from high school and enter college well prepared to pursue careers of their own choosing and to be leaders in their communities.

-Tetzlaff has continued the tradition of high academic standards being named a 1999, 2005 and 2013 California Distinguished School; 2000 National Blue Ribbon School; 2014-2016 National and California Schools to Watch - Taking Center Stage Model School, Re-Designated for 2017-2019, and a 2017 California Gold Ribbon School.
-In addition, Tetzlaff was once again named a California Business for Education Excellence Honor Roll School for a fourth year in a row, not to mention the California School Board Association’s Golden Bell Award in 2009 for our Red Carpet Media Festival, an event for students to showcase their own public service announcements, photos and media information.
+Tetzlaff has continued the tradition of high academic standards being named a 2005 and 2013 California Distinguished School; 2000 National Blue Ribbon School; 2014-2016 National and California Schools to Watch - Taking Center Stage Model School, Re-Designated for 2017-2019, 2020 – 2022 and a 2017 California Gold Ribbon School.
+In addition, Tetzlaff was once again named a California Business for Education Excellence Honor Roll School for a fifth year in a row, not to mention the California School Board Association’s Golden Bell Award in 2009 for our Red Carpet Media Festival, an event for students to showcase their own public service announcements, photos and media information.

 Pre-AP® curriculum and school wide programs highlights